National Association of Free Will Baptists: History

-In 1702, English General Baptists who had settled in the Province of Carolina requested help from the General Baptists in England.
+In 1702, English General Baptists who had settled in the Province of Carolina requested help from the General Assembly in England.
 Though they did not receive the requested assistance, native Paul Palmer labored there about 25 years later, and founded the first "General" or "Free Will" Baptist church in Chowan County, North Carolina, in 1727.

-(Many General Baptists held to general atonement but "personal predestination" or eternal security.)
+The early Free Will Baptists in North Carolina followed the Standard Confession of Faith as their official creed, drafted up by the English General Baptists in 1660 and adopted by the General Assembly in 1663.
+Many of them held to general atonement but "personal predestination" or eternal security.
 Palmer organized at least three churches in North Carolina.
 From one church in 1727, the fellowship grew to over 20 churches by 1755.
 After 1755, the churches began to decrease and many churches and members became Particular Baptists.
 By 1770, only four churches and four ministers remained of the General Baptist persuasion.
 By the end of the 18th century, these churches were being referred to as "Free Will Baptist."
 The churches in the "Palmer" line would again experience growth slowly in the 19th century.
 They organized various associations and conferences, and finally organized into the General Conference of Free Will Baptists in 1921.
 The problem with the history of Paul Palmer, however, stems from the fact that it is uncertain exactly what view of perseverance he actually held.
-In fact, some church historians think he was Calvinistic in his views.
-He had come from the Welsh Tract Church, which was openly Calvinistic.
+In fact, some church historians think Palmer was Calvinist in his views, since early General Baptists weren't strictly Arminian.
+Palmer had come from the Welsh Tract Baptist Church, which was openly Calvinist.

 Another "Free Will" movement rose in the North through the work of Benjamin Randall (1749–1808).
 Randall united with the Regular Baptists in 1776, but broke with them in 1779 due to his more liberal views on predestination.
 In 1780, Randall formed a "Free" Baptist church in New Durham, New Hampshire.
 More churches were founded, and in 1792 a Yearly Meeting was organized.
-This northern line of Free Will Baptists expanded rapidly, but the majority of the churches merged with the Northern Baptist Convention in 1911.
+This northern line of Free Will Baptists expanded rapidly, but the majority of the churches joined the mainline, national organization, the Northern Baptist Convention (now ABCUSA), in 1911.
 A remnant of the Randall churches organized in 1917 as the Cooperative General Association of Free Will Baptists.